 The Paragard intrauterine device (IUD) has been a popular form of birth control for many women.
 The Paragard is inserted into the uterus by a healthcare provider and can provide protection against pregnancy for up to 10 years.
 The device can be removed at any time, and fertility typically returns quickly after removal.
 We get complaints from women who want to bring a lawsuit because they got pregnant.
 But no IUD is perfect and Paragard does its job reasonably well.

-Every lawsuit in the Paragard MDL centers on breakage during removal, with plaintiffs alleging that Teva Pharmaceuticals failed to adequately warn healthcare providers and patients of this risk.
+Every broken IUD lawsuit in the Paragard MDL centers on breakage during removal, with plaintiffs alleging that Teva Pharmaceuticals failed to adequately warn healthcare providers and patients of this risk.
 Prolonged use of the IUD and individual factors, such as uterine abnormalities, may increase the likelihood of breakage.
 Despite these risks, Paragard remains on the market, with its label only recently acknowledging breakage as a potential complication.

 There are several factors that can increase the risk of Paragard IUD breakage during removal.
 One of the main factors is the length of time the device has been in place.
 The longer the IUD has been in place, the more likely it is to become embedded in the uterus and the harder it is to remove.
 Women who have had multiple pregnancies or a history of uterine abnormalities are also at a higher risk of IUD breakage.